 174 18 incidents involving the abduction of 81 civilians causing eight deaths and three injured took place in Nangarhar province.
 The one remaining incident involving the abduction of three civilians and death of two of them, took place in Kunar province.
-175 Common Article 3; Additional Protocol II, Article 4(2)(c); Rome Statute, Article 8(2)(c)(iii); ICRC Customary International Humanitarian Law Study, Rule 96, 156.

-also urges the Government to protect the rights to liberty, life, physical integrity and freedom of movement of all persons within its territory as required by its international human rights obligations.176 v.
+UNAMA emphasizes that international humanitarian law prohibits the taking of hostages and that it may amount to a war crime.175 UNAMA calls on Anti-Government Elements, particularly Taliban and Daesh/ISIL-KP, to cease taking civilian hostages, regardless of the purpose of the abduction.
+The mission also urges the Government to protect the rights to liberty, life, physical integrity and freedom of movement of all persons within its territory as required by its international human rights obligations.176 v.
 Parallel Justice Structure Punishments

-Anti-Government Elements continued to impose parallel justice structure punishments on civilians throughout 2017.177 UNAMA recorded 23 incidents of parallel justice structure punishments imposed on civilians by Anti-Government Elements in 2017, resulting in 33 civilian casualties (21 deaths and 12 injured), a 34 per cent reduction in civilian deaths and injuries compared to 2016.178 Such cases are likely underreported given limited access to areas controlled by Anti-Government Elements.
+Anti-Government Elements continued to impose parallel justice structure punishments on civilians throughout 2017.177 UNAMA recorded 23 incidents of parallel justice structure punishments imposed on civilians by Anti-Government Elements in 2017, resulting in 33 civilian casualties (21 deaths and 12 injured), a 34 per cent reduction in civilian deaths and injuries compared to 2016.178 Such cases are likely under-reported given limited access to areas controlled by Anti-Government Elements.

-UNAMA attributed 21 parallel justice structure punishment incidents to Taliban, one to Daesh/ISIL-KP in Nangarhar province, and one to a self-identified Daesh group in Jawzjan province.
+UNAMA attributed 21 parallel justice structure punishment incidents to Taliban, one to Daesh/ISIL-KP in Nangarhar province, and one to a self-identified Daesh/ISIL-KP group in Jawzjan province.
 Taliban claimed responsibility for eight parallel justice structure punishments resulting in the execution of 10 civilians.

-Examples of parallel justice structure punishments carried out against civilians included public executions by stoning and shooting, beating and lashing, and amputation.
-Anti-Government Elements imposed the punishments against individuals accused of committing crimes such as robbery, abductions, adultery, rape, and murder.
+Examples of parallel justice structure punishments carried out against civilians included: public executions by stoning and shooting; beatings; lashings; and amputations.
+Anti-Government Elements imposed the punishments against individuals accused of committing crimes such as robbery, abduction, adultery, rape, and murder.
 In one incident, on 5 November in Shah Joy district of Zabul province, after finding a civilian man guilty of a murder committed eight months earlier, Taliban offered the victim's father the choice to forgive his son's murderer or carry out the murderer's execution himself.
 The victim's father chose the latter and Taliban supervised the public execution.
 Taliban also publicly executed a man found guilty of murder in Gizab district of Daikundi province on 2 November after the victim's family refused to forgive him, but set free three other civilians 'convicted' by Taliban of murder, rape, and adultery the same day after the victims' families accepted compensation from the guilty parties.
 All parallel justice structure punishments by non-state armed groups are illegal under the laws of Afghanistan, constitute criminal acts, and may amount to war crimes.179